 Before resorting to invasive, expensive, and potentially harmful surgery, why not try to relieve back pain naturally?
 As people continue to spend most of their time sitting down, complaints of back pain continue to rise.
-We spend hours sitting in a commute to work, and then sitting at a desk in front of a computer.
-It may seem more comfortable to sit, but it actually stresses the spine more.
-Sitting tightens and shortens the hip flexor muscles which affect how the pelvis rotates and increases the load on the low back.
+We spend hours sitting on a commute to work and then sitting at a desk in front of a computer, but all that sitting actually stresses the spine more.
+Sitting tightens and shortens the hip flexor muscles which affect how the pelvis rotates and increases the load on the lower back.
 The gluteal muscles, meanwhile, stretch out, but they’re not being used so they turn off and get weaker — flabbier — from sitting.

-One thing that you may want to consider is a pain relieving cream with the ingredient Celadrin.
-Celadrin is made of naturally occurring fatty acids that helps relieve tight muscles and will lubricate joints.
-It doesn’t sting or burn like many rub on creams.
-Celadrin is also an anti-inflammatory and has no known side effects.
+Another supplement you may want to consider is Celadrin which is made of naturally occurring fatty acids that will lubricate joints and help relieve tight muscles.
+You can also find Celadrin in muscle rubs in creams.
+It doesn’t sting or burn and is anti-inflammatory with has no known side effects.

 Another thing that people have success with is an exercise ball.
 You could actually use it as a chair and it will help you with good posture and give you a platform on which to do intermittent exercises and stretches.
 One of the most beneficial stretches to relieve back pain using an exercise ball will be to drape yourself over the ball, facing it.
 Wrap yourself around it with your knees and feet on the floor.
 As you are draped over the ball, shrug your shoulders pushing them forward.

 There are many alternative therapies and self-care techniques that you can try.
 Give your body a chance to heal itself before committing to solutions that are more invasive.